-Geometry in CAESES® can be set up with fixed patch identifiers such as colors that get passed over to your simulation tools.
+Geometry in CAESES® is ready for automated meshing with external tools.
+All models can be set up with fixed patch identifiers such as colors that get passed over to your simulation tools.
 These identifiers do not change during variation, which allows you to re-use and automate the meshing and analysis procedure for new design candidates.

-Create a clean and robust 3D geometry including boundary information for CFD.
+Create a clean and robust 3D geometry including boundary information for CFD and structural analysis.

 There is an article about the “colored” IGES and STEP format of CAESES® that is of interest for several simulation packages such as STAR-CCM+.
 Another blog post “New export for CONVERGE users” gives information about coloring surface patches for robust and easy data exchange with CONVERGE CFD.